 If the first management section in the MGM file is activated, the external PLANTING file is used by the model.
-Mainly cropland or grassland related simulations should use this type of management, but it is also applicable in case of forestry.
+Only cropland related simulations should use this type of management with planting AND harvest information.
+Planting assumes a non-natural vegetation with human-defined start and end of vegetation period (planting and harvesting date).
 PLANTING file should begin with a header (e.g. with the name and unit of the parameters).
 PLANTING file has the following 6 columns: